AutoCAD or SolidWorks, which software is a better choice in 2020? Is there a clear winner between the two?

-AutoCAD is owned by AutoDesk, while Solidworks is owned by Dassault Systems.
-In the world of CAD, AutoDesk is a household name, while Dassault Systems is less well known.
-Solidworks seems to be the shining star in the Dassault Systems software library.
+AutoCAD is owned by Autodesk, while Dassault Systems own Solidworks.
+In the world of CAD, Autodesk is a household name, while Dassault Systems is less well known.
+However, Solidworks seems to be the shining star in the Dassault Systems software library.

 I’ve never heard of any of their other software.
 Still, that doesn’t mean Solidworks is inferior.
 In fact, you’ll notice I have a LOT of great things to say about Solidworks over AutoCAD.